 In a guinea pig maximisation test (GPMT) conducted according to OECD TG 406, intradermal induction was performed on 10 female Dunkin-Hartley guinea pigs using 5% octocrylene in paraffin oil and topical induction with 100% of the chemical.
 The animals were then challenged with 100% octocrylene.
 Intense erythema and swelling were observed in all animals after intradermal application.
-Incrustation, moderate erythema and swelling in all test animals were observed after epicutaneous induction.
+Incrustation, moderate erythema and swelling in all test animals were observed after topical induction.
 No reactions were observed after challenge (REACH n.d.-a).

-In a local lymph node assay (LLNA) performed conducted similar to OECD TG 429, CBA/Ca mice (3 per dose, sex unknown) received topical applications of 1%; 2.5%; 5%; 15%; 30% of the chemical in acetone/olive oil (4:1 v/v).
-The reported stimulation indices (SI) were 1.3, 1.63, 2.25, 5.01 and 4.38 for concentrations of 1%; 2.5%; 5%; 15%; 30%, respectively.
-The reported concentration producing a three fold increase in lymphocyte proliferation (EC3) was 7.7%, indicating moderate sensitisation potential (Karlsson et al. 2017; REACH n.d., SCCS 2021).
-While this study deviated from OECD guidelines (3 animals per dose, no individual scoring of animals and possible UV-irradiation from external sources) it is not considered sufficient to disregard the studies finding.
+In an LLNA conducted similar to OECD TG 429, CBA/Ca mice (3 per dose, sex unknown) received topical applications of 1, 2.5, 5, 15 or 30% of the chemical in acetone/olive oil (4:1 v/v).
+The reported stimulation indices (SI) were 1.3, 1.63, 2.25, 5.01 and 4.38 for concentrations of 1, 2.5, 5, 15 and 30%, respectively.
+The reported EC3 was 7.7%, indicating moderate sensitisation potential (Karlsson et al. 2017; REACH n.d.; SCCS 2021).
+While this study deviated from OECD guidelines (3 animals per dose, no individual scoring of animals and possible UV-irradiation from external sources) it is not considered sufficient to disregard the positive results observed when tested up to 30% concentration.